ARCY2004 Archaeology of Rock Art

 - Level 2 elective

-- This unit addresses rock art as a global but culturally diverse phenomenon that helps us define what it means to be 'human'.
-The unit covers the last 100,000 years of human history.
-Topics, taught by world experts from UWA's renowned Centre for Rock Art Research and Management, are drawn from across the globe and include: rock art dating, pigment analysis, interpretation of rock art, Indigenous perspectives, symbolic behaviour, conservation and management and intellectual property issues.The unit aims to provide students with the skill to understand visual communication cross-culturally and the ethics of such interactions, as well as providing an informed evaluation of a cultural heritage.
+- This unit investigates rock art as a global but culturally diverse phenomenon over the past 100 000 years that defines us as modern humans.
+The unit is taught by world experts from UWA's renowned Centre for Rock Art Research + Management.
+Topics cover: rock art dating, pigment analysis, interpretation of rock art, Indigenous perspectives, symbolic behaviour, conservation, and intellectual property issues.The unit provides students with the skill to understand visual communication cross-culturally and the ethics of images.
+This unit is a prerequisite for the ARCY2005 Rock Art Field School, which provides essential hands-on skills.

 - Indicative assessments in this unit are as follows: (1) essay; (2) test; and (3) tutorial assignments.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.